RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   `UCI campus VPN <https://www.oit.uci.edu/help/vpn>`_ to access CRSP.
 | Your login credentials for all access methods described below are:

-  :login name: your UCINetID
+  :login name: your UCInetID
-  :password: your password associated with your UCINetID
+  :password: your password associated with your UCInetID

 We do not set or change passwords.